 I am formally educated in Psychology, Business, and Systems Theory and have spent thousands of additional hours getting trained and certified in a myriad of techniques, processes, methods, and models that facilitate growth, innovation, achievement, and transformation.

 People that have seen me work call me a "swiss army knife" because I'm not one of those "all I have is a hammer, so I see everything as a nail" types.
 I have multiple frameworks and a myriad of tools to solve different issues effectively.
-I named my company, Optimal Change, because all change is definitely not equal.
+I named my company, Optimal Change, because I specialize in discerning and catalyzing the right change, at the right time, in the right amount, and in the best way.

 Here are some of my most notable clients: